Lethargian/Semantha-Data-Journo-Final-Project/README.md

    * A: 2020 is similar to the overal ratio, with 13% open and 68% closed
    * 2021 = 30% open and 56% closed
    * 2022 = 60% open and 19% closed
    * Most open service requests are more recent.
 4. Where are the locations with the most service requests?
+5. What 2 districts have the most service requests?
+Which two districts have the most open requests?
+   * Total requests: District 4 = 6449, District 1 = 6370
+   * Open requests: District 4 = 1466, District 1 = 801

-5. What are the demographics of the areas with the most service requests?
+7. What are the demographics of the areas with the most service requests?
-6. Have the most problematic locations been addressed by the city?

 ## Q1 - What year had the most services requests?
 Has the number of service requests increased or decreased?